-Subsequent to initial recognition, investment properties are revalued to fair value with changes in the fair value recognised as income or expense in the period that they arise.
+Subsequent to initial recognition at cost, investment properties are revalued to fair value with changes in the fair value recognised as income or expense in the period that they arise.
 Investment properties are not depreciated.

-Rental income from the leasing of investment properties is recognised in the Statement of Comprehensive Income as part of property income, on a straight line basis over the lease term.
+Rental income from the leasing of investment properties is recognised in the Statement of Comprehensive Income as part of property income, when invoiced.

 Any gains or losses on the sale of investment property are recognised in the Statement of Comprehensive Income in the year of sale.
-Net gain on fair value adjustments primarily relates to an increase in reported land value at ASER by \$2.875 million, an increase in land value at Northern Lefevre Peninsula by \$6.200 million and an increase in land value at Gillman by \$1.420 million.
+Net gain on fair value adjustments primarily relates to an increase in reported land value at ASER by \$5.018 million, an increase in land value at New Castalloy by \$5.956 million and land value at Technology Park by \$2.130 million.